Suvir-Patrick/Suvir-Patrick.github.io/README.md

 with the physical world themselves.
 Although management of IoT devices remotely is by no means a novel concept, ARENA allows users to do so with a physical touch.

 This project repository is for the website at: https://suvir-patrick.github.io/.
-We reccomend that you check out our website which has links to all of our code, design, references, and presentation videos!
+We recommend that you check out our website which has links to all of our code, design, references, and presentation videos!